Learn About Medicaid Costs and Coverage in Delaware

 Medicaid coverage in Delaware helps low-income families and eligible applicants to receive affordable health care.
 There is a comprehensive list of Medicaid services that are covered in DE due to the state and federal funding provided to the program.
 All new and established petitioners should understand the types of services covered by Medicaid in order to prepare themselves for any situations that may arise.
 For instance, knowing that basic doctor visits are covered with certain providers might allow approved applicants the opportunity for general wellness check-ups on a more regular basis.
 It is important to note that basic eligibility for Medicaid coverage spans all levels of qualifications.
 The coverage benefits for Medicaid available for approved applicants includes but is not limited to:

 - Hospital care.

 - Laboratory tests.

 - Dental care (for beneficiaries younger than 21 years of age).

-To learn more about what services are covered by Medicaid, you can download our comprehensive guide today.
+To learn more about what services are covered by Medicaid, you can download our free guide today.

 What does Medicaid not cover in Delaware?

 Many applicants seeking Medicaid coverage in Delaware tend to incorrectly assume that the majority of medical services will be covered.
 Services covered by Medicaid in Delaware fulfill the most basic necessities of major medical services.
 However, there are specific services and treatments that Medicaid does not cover, as it is not a necessity to an applicant’s way of life.
 For instance, applicants who seek cosmetic or plastic surgery for reasons that go beyond being a medical necessity will not find coverage with Medicaid.
 For another example, while dental care may be a Medicaid covered service for children, some specific dental services may not be covered.
 It is important for all applicants to understand what Medicaid does not cover and what Medicaid services that the state will include.
 A few of those services that Medicaid does not cover in DE include but are not limited to:

 - Cosmetic or plastic surgery.